Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-13-edit-minigame-configuration-chickenshock.md

 ## Postcondition

-A configuration of the a chickenshock minigame was changed.
+The configuration of the `chickenshock` instance was changed.

 ## Typical procedure